-For more information: Application and Issuance of SPSIC and https://npqsd.bpi-npqsd.com.ph/import/
+For more information: https://npqsd.bpi-npqsd.com.ph/import/

-• Licensed importer - Prior to application of SPSIC for importation of plants, planting materials and plant products for commercial purposes, the applicant needs to be registered first as an importer.
-If the importer will import a particular product more than once, they will be required to register as an importer of said products and will be given access to the online application of Sanitary and Phytosanitary Import Clearance (SPSIC) known as Inter-Commerce.
-Requirements and procedures is in the attached BPI website.
+- Licensed importer Prior to application of SPSIC for importation of plants, planting materials, and plant products for commercial purposes, the applicant needs to be registered first as an importer.
+If the importer will import a particular product more than once, it will be required to register as an importer of said products and will be given access to the online application of Sanitary and Phytosanitary Import Clearance (SPSIC) known as Inter-Commerce.
+Requirements and procedures are in the attached BPI website.
 The term "registered importer" was the previous term used for accredited importers; currently, the term "licensed importer" is used.
-The list of licensed importers is available at the BPI website.

-One-time importer - An importer who intends to import only once can usually file an application manually at BPI PQS Central office in Manila.
+The list of licensed importers is available at the BPI website. - One-time importer An importer who intends to import only once can usually file an application manually at BPI PQS Central office in Manila.
 They will be issued a Plant Quarantine Clearance (PQC) equivalent to import permit, because they have no access to the Inter-Commerce application for SPSIC.
 Alternatively, an applicant can register through the online process as noted here.